heyitsStylez/cheatsheets/vim.md

 # Vim Cheatsheet

 >Disclaimer: This cheatsheet is summarized from personal experience and other online tutorials.
-It should not be considered as an official advice.
+It should not be considered as an official reference.

 ## Global
 ```bash